FrancisBanville/ms_interpreting_probabilities/README.md

 depends on their biological characteristics, such as the synchronization of their phenology (@Olesen2010Missing, @Singer2012GeoMos) and their discoverability (e.g., @Broom2005You).
-Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible(@Poisot2015Speciesa), including but not limited to their body phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod, @Gravel2013InfFooa) and behavioral choices (@Pulliam1974Theory, @Choh2012PreRol).
-Interactions may also be influenced by the presence or prevalence of a third species (e.g., of a more profitable prey species) (@Golubski2011ModMod, @Sanders2012Indirect).
+Finally, when species do come into contact, an interaction occurs only if their traits are locally compatible (@Poisot2015Speciesa), including but not limited to their body phenotypes (@Bolnick2011WhyInt, @Stouffer2011RolBod, @Gravel2013InfFooa) and behavioral choices (@Pulliam1974Theory, @Choh2012PreRol).
+Interactions may also be influenced by the presence or prevalence of a third species (e.g., of a more profitable prey species, @Golubski2011ModMod, @Sanders2012Indirect).
 Documenting the location and timing of interactions becomes even more difficult when accounting for the spatiotemporal variability of ecological interactions (@Poisot2012Dissimilaritya, @Poisot2015Speciesa).
-Environmental factors, such as temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability of interactions by impacting species abundance and traits.
+Environmental factors, such as temperature (@Angilletta2004TemGro), drought (@Woodward2012CliCha), climate change (@Gilman2010FraCom, @Woodward2010ChaEco, @Araujo2011Usinga), and habitat modifications (@Tylianakis2007HabMod), contribute to this spatiotemporal variability by impacting species abundance and traits.
 Even after satisfying all these conditions, there remains a possibility that the interaction does not occur locally, either due to the intricate nature of the system or simply by chance.
 If it does occur, it might still go unnoticed, particularly if it happens infrequently.
 In this context, it is unsurprising that our knowledge of ecological interactions remains limited (@Hortal2015SevSho) despite extensive biodiversity data collection (@Schmeller2015GloTer).

 Knowing the biological capacity of two species to interact directly (via e.g., trophic interactions) is necessary but not sufficient for inferring their